 Hours: Monday to Saturday 10:00-20:00

-The unicorn of Mexican ingredients in Berlin, the corn tortilla, can be purchased here in bulk.
+The unicorn of Mexican ingredients in Berlin, the white corn tortilla, can be purchased here in bulk.
 While small packets are available fresh, there are large packages for sale in the freezer.
-Not as good as fresh, this is a suitable substitute in Berlin.
-For the truly dedicated there is masa harina to make your own corn tortillas and even a tortillas press and holder.
+For the truly dedicated there is masa harina to make your own corn tortillas and even a tortillas press and warm tortilla holder.

-Along with this Mexican food miracle, the store has tomatillas, dishware, pastries and a plethora of Spanish goods.
+Along with this Mexican food miracle, the store has tomatillas, chorizo, dishware, pastries, and a plethora of Spanish goods.

-The new kid on the block, the tiny storefront of Chili & Paprika is impressing the locals.
-Its copious goods spill out of the store on a sunny day in an enticing array of red, white and green.
+The new kid on the block, Chili & Paprika has upgraded from its original tiny storefront and now has a little more space for its expanding list of spicy ingredients.
+Its copious goods of tomatillos, chayotes, and prickly pears spill out of the store on a sunny day in an enticing array of red, white, and green.

 Here too you can find corn tortillas (both frozen and fresh) plus a tortilla press.
 There are candies and liquors, and canned gods cover the entire myriad of Mexican ingredients — pretty good for Germany.